-should be a current registered classer and therefore up to date with all relevant market preparation - if there is any doubt check with NZWCA b) Management & Supervision c) Before Commencement d) During Shearing
+Hold a current Classers registration with NZ Wool Classers Association and therefore up to date with all relevant market preparation.
+To check on current registered wool classers go to; https://woolclassers.org.nz/member-profiles/?wpv-membership-role=full b) Management & Supervision c) Before Commencement d) During Shearing

-- of the shed and all aspects of clip preparation including wool handling, pressing and recording of bales - of classing the clip - of the handling of the clip to ensure maximiscation of its value - with leading wool handler, of the arrangement of shed equipment to ensure the best possible work flow consistent with meeting market requirements.
+- of the shed and all aspects of clip preparation including wool handling, pressing and recording of bales - of classing the clip - of the handling of the clip to ensure maximisation of its value - with leading wool handler, of the arrangement of shed equipment to ensure the best possible work-flow consistent with meeting market requirements.